icecube/icetray-public/dataclasses/resources/docs/coordinates.rst

     the Earth's surface at the location of string 4 (also known as "up").

-A detailed description of its history can be found in the preface of `this report <https://docushare.wipac.wisc.edu/dsweb/Services/Document-10925>`_ by Kurt Woschnagg.
+A detailed description of its history can be found in the preface of `Non-optical geometry measurement in AMANDA.pdf <https://drive.google.com/file/d/1ZvFBCqkkxCQV6jj8PPJf4ExcZlxVLtm3>`_ by Kurt Woschnagg.

 Conversion to IceCube coordinates
 ---------------------------------